keithhurley/BiteSizedR/README.md

 # Welcome to Bite-Sized R

-This project represents an educational opportunity aimed to provide beginners training into R.  R is a free software environment for statistical computing and graphics.
-This set of videos, tutorials, and exercises is a combined effort present by the Organization Of Fish and Wildlife Information Managers (OFWIM) and Keith Hurley.
+This project represents an educational opportunity aimed to provide beginners training into R, a free software environment for statistical computing and graphics.
+This set of videos, tutorials, and exercises is a combined effort presented by the Organization Of Fish and Wildlife Information Managers (OFWIM) and Keith Hurley.

 | Introduction | | | |
 | :------------------------- | ----- | -------- | --- |